Land Rover Range Rover Evoque SUV (2019 - ) review

 How safe is it?

-The latest generation of Evoque has yet to be crash tested by safety organisation Euro NCAP, but we’d be surprised if it doesn’t repeat the feat of the original car and score the maximum five stars.
+The latest generation of Evoque scored the maximum five stars in crash tests by safety organisation Euro NCAP.
 All cars come with automatic emergency braking that will react to cars, pedestrians and cyclists in the event of an impending accident, as well as lane keep assist, which stops cars unintentionally drifting out of the lane.
 There are six airbags and two Isofix child seat mounting points on the outer rear seats.

 Options include a Park Pack, which adds a rear traffic monitor that detects approaching vehicles when reversing out of a parking space, and clear exit monitor, which checks the coast is clear when opening a door into traffic.
 A Drive Pack includes a high-speed emergency braking system, which works up to 99mph, and a blind spot detection system.